Angel's Landing Trail Guide: The Best Hike in Zion National Park

 If you're an experienced hiker, you won't have much trouble on this hike, but, if you're scared of heights, you may have a tough time.
 The last half mile of the hike is scary, steep, and narrow.
 You walk along narrow cliff walls, cling to a chain, and there's several hundred foot drops on both side of you.
 Don't let go!

-Angel's Landing felt like a walk to me, but how will it be for you?
-If you're not sure about hiking Angel's Landing, I encourage you to take the hike as far as you can.
+Angel's Landing felt like a cakewalk to me, but how will it feel for you?
+If you're not sure about whether the Angel's Landing hike is for you, I encourage you to take the hike as far as you can.
 You can get pretty far and see some pretty nice views even before you get to the scary part.

-Planning and Preparing to visit Zion and hike Angel's Landing
+Planning and Preparing to visit Zion and Hiking to Angel's Landing

 Items you might want to consider bringing for the Angel's Landing Hike: